 The best mortgage rates often depend on your LTV (loan to value ratio).
 The size of your mortgage in relation to the value of the property you’re buying or remortgaging.

-It’s a similar picture for 3 year fixed rate mortgages with the best rates available back under 4%.
-By comparison, the best rates on a 3 year fixed rate mortgage last month were from Halifax at 4.06% for purchases and First Direct at 4.09% for remortgages.
+However, it’s an improving picture for 3 year fixed rate mortgages.
+By comparison, the best rates on a 3 year fixed rate mortgage last month were from M Powered Mortgages at 3.88% for remortgages and Nationwide at 3.94% for remortgages.

 The best mortgage rates on a variable rate mortgage is the same as last month.
 But bear in mind, the rate you’ll pay on a variable rate mortgage can go up or down.

-With Buy to Let mortgage rates, the best rate on fixed rate mortgages is down this month compared to last month when West One offered a 2 year fixed rate mortgage at 2.29%.
+With Buy to Let mortgage rates, the best rate on fixed rate mortgages is the same as last month.
 But bear in mind West One charges huge scheme fees so make sure you get advice from a fee-free broker to find the best deal overall.

-The best rates on variable Buy to let mortgage rates remain the same this month.
+The best rates on variable Buy to let mortgage rates are down slightly this month.
 However, bear in mind that the rate you’ll pay on a variable rate mortgage can go up or down.

 For more information on your Buy to Let mortgage options, read our guide on the Best Buy to Let mortgage rates, Buy to Let mortgages explained and Remortgaging your Buy to Let.